aless80/DeepSeeKPIs/README.md

-# DeepSeeKPIs
+#  DeepSee_LastFactPlugin

-Collection of KPIs that can be used with DeepSee, InterSystems' Business intelligence product.
+DeepSee plugin that can be used with DeepSee, InterSystems' Business intelligence product.
+This KPI returns the latest fact

-DESCRIPTION WILL COME SOON